mayarosl/17-python/project/README.md

 	if ge not in table:
 		table [ge] = ipa
 ```
-Next, Python makes lists according to the numbet of symbols in morphems
+Next, Python makes lists according to the number of symbols in morphems (from `ge_morph.txt`):
 ```python
 a = open (sys.argv[2])
 ms = a.readlines()